Mount Seymour Ski Resort is a ski area located in the province of British Columbia in Canada. The resort is in the town of North Vancouver, BC.

-Mount Seymour is not a part of any nationwide lift pass system.
+Mount Seymour is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
 Unfortunately, none of those passes with with Mount Seymour Ski Resort.
 To purchase season passes, you'll need to visit Mount Seymour's website.

-Mount Seymour's slopes see on average 350 inches (138 cm) of snowfall a year.
-That is almost 29 feet a year!
+Mount Seymour's slopes see on average 350 inches (10.7 meters) of snowfall a year.
+That is almost 29 feet every year!

 Mount Seymour Ski Resort Elevation